Qualysec

 3) Selecting the best pen-test tools-

 An abundance of penetration testing tools are available in the testing market.
-It is common to use tools you haven on your campus, but now testing tools based on cloud services are also cloud-enabled.
-These cloud-based testing tools are more cost efficient and easily available for portable access and use.
+It is common to use tools you have on your campus, but now testing tools based on cloud services are also cloud-enabled.
+These cloud-based testing tools are more cost-efficient and easily available for portable access and use.
 Moreover, these cloud-enabled testing tools do not require a huge amount of hardware.
-So it can directly be used for its main purpose i.e., imitate a real-time, actual cyber-attack.
+So it can directly be used for its main purpose, i.e., to imitate a real-time, actual cyber-attack.

 4) Notice and plan according to the response-

-While execution of penetration testing, observe the following parameters:
+While executing penetration testing, observe the following parameters:

-b) Security system’s automated response- Observe how the security systems of the cloud responds to the penetration test.
-The actions of the security should be varied.
-From merely blocking the IP address of pen-test origin to shutting the entire application down: every action will have their significance in the protection from possible future attack.
+b) Security system’s automated response- Observe how the security systems of the cloud respond to the penetration test.
+The actions of the security system should be varied.
+From merely blocking the IP address of the pen-test origin to shutting the entire application down: every action will have its significance in the protection from possible future attacks.

 Therefore, observing the human and automated responses is a must.
-This way, you can get a more clear image of the security loopholes and defecta in the cloud’s system.
+This way, you can get a clearer image of the security loopholes and defects in the cloud system.

 5) Eliminating the security vulnerabilities-